learn-academy-2022-bravo/week-2-assessment-aVictorWXYZ/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance: Class Inheritance is when a class takes on the properties of another class

-2. React:
+2. React: used for single page ui

-3. React state:
+3. React state: a way to store information

-4. React lifecycle methods:
+4. React lifecycle methods: The three phases are: Mounting, Updating, and Unmounting

-5. DOM:
+5. DOM:actions that you can perform on objects (elements)